 That’s because baby sleep training is multifaceted.
 It is not just about a method—it’s about the whole picture.

-Things like: your baby’s temperament, daytime structure, feeding patterns, developmental stage or sleep environment.
+Things like: your baby’s temperament, daytime structure, feeding patterns, developmental stage or sleep environment – all play a role.

 My personalized sleep plan take all of this into account and gives you: